plone/plone.namedfile/README.rst

 plone.supermodel handlers are registered.

-See the ``usage.rst`` doctest for more details.
+See the `image handling section of Plone documentation <https://6.docs.plone.org/classic-ui/images.html#all-image-scales-in-the-srcset>`_ to learn how to use the features provided by this package.

 Source Code
 ===========

  Note: This packages is licensed under a *BSD license*.
  Please do not add dependencies on GPL code!

 Contributors please read the document `Process for Plone core's development <https://docs.plone.org/develop/coredev/docs/index.html>`_